-- 1. Positioning of Pressure and Temperature Instrumentation is indicative only. - 2.
-Analysers location shall allow for the stream to be proven as meeting the specification before access to the Gas Gathering Network is granted and without flow through the metering skid. - 3.
+- 2. Analysers location shall allow for the stream to be proven as meeting the specification before access to - the Gas Gathering Network is granted and without flow through the metering skid. - 3.
 A second ESDV may be provided within Pipeline AGI.